Weingarten Calculus with Virtual Isometries: A new recursive formula for Weingarten functions

 \begin{theorem} Let $k$ and $n$ be positive integers and suppose $k+1 \le n$.
 Then we have the convolution identity

 \end{theorem}

-\begin{remark} \cref{thm:recursive} does not hold without the assumption $k+1 \le n$.
-In the case where $k+1 > n$, the Weingarten function $\Wg_{k,n-1}$ on the right-hand side is not well defined.
+\begin{remark} Theorem~\ref{thm:recursive} does not hold without the assumption $k+1 \le n$.
+In the case where $k+1 > n$, the Weingarten function $\Wg_{k,n-1}$ on the right-hand side is not well-defined.
 Although the Weingarten functions can still be extended in that case, the above formula does not hold.
-We will elaborate on these points in \cref{subsec:low_dim}. \end{remark}
+We will elaborate on these points in Section~\ref{subsec:low_dim}. \end{remark}

-The following lemma will be used for the proof of \cref{thm:recursive}.
+The following lemma will be used for the proof of Theorem~\ref{thm:recursive}.

 \begin{lemma} Let $X=\trans{(x_1,\dots,x_n)}$ be a uniform vector on the unit sphere of $\mathbb{C}^n$.
 Then, for $k \le n$ and any $\sigma \in S_k$, we have

 \end{lemma}

 \begin{proof} We denote the set of all fixed points of $\sigma$ by